Getting Started

-Put on Pupil Core headset and plug it in to your computer.
+Put on the Pupil Core headset and plug it into your computer.

 Make sure there is space between the headset frame and your forehead.
 Headsets are adjustable and shipped with additional parts.
 For more information head over to the Hardware section of the docs.

 Start Pupil Capture on your computer.
-Once the program has initalized, a world video and eye video window will appear.
+Once the program has initialized, a world video window and eye video windows will appear.

 You will need to physically adjust the eye cameras on your Pupil Core headset to get good images of the eyes.

 Slide the cameras along the headset frame and rotate them on the ball joint, until you get a clear image of both eyes.
 Make sure that your pupil is always visible, even when looking at extreme angles.

 Pupil Core uses a 3D model of the eye to improve pupil detection.
 Slowly move your eyes around until the eye model (blue circle) is adjusted to fit your eyeball.
 If everything is set up properly, you should see a blue circle around the eyeball and a red circle around the pupil with a red dot in the center.

 Next, check the world window.

 You will see confidence graphs in the top for each eye.
 1.0 = high confidence pupil detection.
 0.0 = no confidence.

 Tip - There is another way to build the 3d model.
 You can also move your head around while looking at a fixed position.
 This enables you to check that your pupil is visible in the video even at extreme angles.